Asperger syndrome: Restricted and repetitive interests and behavior

 People with Asperger syndrome can display behavior, interests, and activities that are restricted and repetitive and are sometimes abnormally intense or focused.
 They may stick to inflexible routines, move in stereotyped and repetitive ways, preoccupy themselves with parts of objects, or engage in compulsive behaviors like lining objects up to form patterns.

 The pursuit of specific and narrow areas of interest is one of the most striking among possible features of AS.
 Individuals with AS may collect volumes of detailed information on a relatively narrow topic such as weather data or star names without necessarily having a genuine understanding of the broader topic.
 For example, a child might memorize camera model numbers while caring little about photography.
 This behavior is usually apparent by age five or six.
 Although these special interests may change from time to time, they typically become more unusual and narrowly focused and often dominate social interaction so much that the entire family may become immersed.
 Because narrow topics often capture the interest of children, this symptom may go unrecognized.

-Stereotyped and repetitive motor behaviors are a core part of the diagnosis of AS and other ASDs.
+Stereotyped and repetitive motor behaviors, called stimming, are a core part of the diagnosis of AS and other ASDs.
+Stims are believed to be used for self-soothing and regulate sensory input.
 They include hand movements such as flapping or twisting, and complex whole-body movements.
 These are typically repeated in longer bursts and look more voluntary or ritualistic than tics, which are usually faster, less rhythmical, and less often symmetrical.
-However, in addition to this, various studies have reported a consistent comorbidity between AS and Tourette syndrome in the range of 8–20%, with one figure as high as 80% for tics of some kind or another, for which several explanations have been put forward, including common genetic factors and dopamine, glutamate, or serotonin abnormalities.
+Stimming may have a connection with tics, and studies have reported a consistent comorbidity between AS and Tourette syndrome in the range of 8–20%, with one figure as high as 80% for tics of some kind or another, for which several explanations have been put forward, including common genetic factors and dopamine, glutamate, or serotonin abnormalities.

 According to the Adult Asperger Assessment (AAA) diagnostic test, a lack of interest in fiction and a positive preference towards non-fiction is common among adults with AS.